Every June BP publish their statistical review of world energy.

 The aggregate data of CO2 emissions growth is summarised from 1965 onwards are shown above.
 The marked differential between the Developed and nominally Developing worlds is shown below.

-- The diminution of CO2 emissions from the Developed world from 2005 onwards
+- The continuing diminution of CO2 emissions from the Developed world from 2005 onwards

 Contrasting the Developed and Developing worlds

 Developing world emissions overtook Developed world CO2 emissions in 2005 and they have been escalating ever since.
-The prognosis for their CO2 emissions is that they will continue to grow and accelerate further.
+CO2 emissions from the Developing world are now ~900,000,000 tonnes higher than the Developed world’s emissions.
+The prognosis is for Developing world CO2 emissions to continue to grow and to accelerate further.

-Having been relatively stable overall for the previous 5 years, global CO2 emissions grew by ~+2.0% in 2018.
-Most of this growth was in the Developing world, whereas the growth in the Developed world was limited.
-The overall growth of ~650,000,000 tonnes in 2018 was despite all the international “commitments” arising from the Paris Climate Agreement.
+Having been relatively stable for the previous 5 years, global CO2 emissions grew last year by about 2.0% and again in 2019 by ~+1.4%.
+All of this growth was in the Developing world, whereas emissions in the Developed world was reduced.
+In 2019 the overall growth was ~484,000,000 tonnes despite all the international “commitments” of the Paris Climate Agreement.

 Since 1990 CO2 emissions from the Developed world have decreased, whereas the Developing world has shown a fourfold increase since 1985.
 This differential has arisen as a result of: